teri-lynn/teri-lynn.github.com/_posts/2012-03-10-stay-away-from-fast-food.md

   salads have around 50 grams of fat.
 - [Tim Horton](http://www.timhortons.com/ca/pdf/nutrition-guide-can.pdf)'s muffins have more calories and fat than their donuts.
-- A grande vanilla latte from [Starbucks](http://www.starbucks.com/menu) has 250 calories.
-Their frappuccinos have around 400 calories.
+- A grande vanilla latte from [Starbucks](http://www.starbucks.com/menu) has 250 calories and 35g of sugar.
+Their frappuccinos have around 400 calories and 50-70g of sugar.
 - One [Subway](http://www.subway.com/nutrition/nutritionlist.ASPX?COUNTRYCODE=CAN&LANGUAGECODE=ENG&id=sandwich)
   footlong can easily add up to 1000 calories and 50 grams of fat depending on the bread you choose, the meat, and the sauces.
 I recommend just sticking to